Cousins carries Pelicans in first game against Kings - News 12 Now

-Cousins had downplayed his first meeting with the team that drafted him in 2010 and traded him away this February, but his play looked inspired.
-He tied a career-high with five 3-pointers and executed a tricky, crowd-pleasing, cross-court bounce pass during a fast break.
+Cousins had downplayed his maiden match-up against the team that drafted him in 2010 and traded him away after the All-Star Game in February, but his play looked inspired.
+He tied a career-high with five 3-pointers and executed a tricky, crowd-pleasing, cross-court bounce pass during an early fast break.

+“My biggest thing was I didn’t want to come in and make it about me.
+My biggest fear was coming in, doing that and coming out with a loss,” said Cousins, who also had four assists and blocked two shots.
+“So I was just happy we came out with the right approach.
+We came out with a lot of energy.
+We set the tone early.
+We just played the right type of basketball.”

 Pelicans first-round draft choice Buddy Hield, who was part of the Cousins trade, had 13 points for Sacramento, while Ben McLemore had 15 points.